Chisyeuf/libfast_knn/README.md

 ## Why uses this C++ library ?

-So this library uses Armadillo, armadillo uses high optimizations with SIMD, OpenMP etc... if you need performance take it...
+So this library uses Armadillo, armadillo uses high optimizations with BLAS, LAPACK, SIMD, OpenMP etc... if you need performance take it...

 ## Example: